HotdogBax/dyfed-chronicles/content/Regions and Kingdoms/Utwah mountains/Iron clan/Chieftain Unalak.md

-The chief of the Iron clan
+The chief of the Iron clan, a stone giant with a good reputation within Utwah Society save for his very new ideas when it comes to development of systems.